V-Sekai/manuals/decisions/20230502-add-iree-to-godot-engine-for-image-superresolution.md

 - Improved image superresolution quality in V-Sekai.
 - Enhanced performance due to IREE's efficient MLIR-based compiler and runtime.
 - Scalable solution that adapts to various hardware and software constraints.
+- A step towards using other machine learning models from Pytorch and Tensorflow

 ### Negative Consequences